 For US expats in Israel, we would highlight a few other considerations.

 Wages earned abroad from a foreign employer are not subject to SS payroll taxes.
 Importantly, though, foreign self-employment income is subject to both the employer and employee shares of the taxes, which along with Medicare taxes, total 15.3% of earnings.

 The US has SS treaties with many countries, but not with Israel.
 While the US-Israel tax treaty significantly reduces double taxation of earned and passive income, self-employed individuals must pay both Bituach Leumi and SS on their income.
 As such, many individuals who would otherwise be self-employed set up companies or make other arrangements to eliminate this obligation.

 To be eligible for SS benefits in retirement, one must have had 40 quarters of wages (for most people 10 years) that were subject to SS payroll taxes.
 As such, those who relocate out of the US before they have accrued their 40 quarters of credit might consider whether it is worthwhile and how they might accumulate the missing quarters.

 This analysis must consider an important and lesser known element of the SS program called the Windfall Elimination Provision (WEP).

-Under the WEP, for those who receive a foreign pension (certain limits apply) and have less than 20 years of covered SS earnings, their monthly benefits are reduced by up to $498, or $5,976 per year in 2021 dollars.
-The WEP phases out annually on a straight line basis over years 21-30 of covered substantial earnings ($26,550 in 2021).
-SS program numbers are adjusted annual for wage and cost inflation.
+Under the WEP, for those who receive a foreign pension (certain limits apply) and have less than 20 years of covered SS earnings, their monthly benefits are reduced by up to $557.5, or $6,690 per year in 2023 dollars.
+The WEP phases out annually on a straight line basis over years 21-30 of covered substantial earnings ($29,700 in 2023).
+SS program numbers are adjusted annually for wage and cost inflation.